tryretool/retool-react-admin-tutorial/README.md

-##Installation
-clone repo into a directory

-`cd retool-react-admin-tutorial`

-`npm install`

-`npm start`
+This is the (finished) repo for our tutorial about [building an admin console in react-admin](https://retool.com/blog/building-an-admin-console-in-react-admin).

-For more information regarding react-admin, checkout https://marmelabs.com
+For more information about react-admin, checkout https://marmelabs.com.